Stock Market Bulletin

 March 6th 2017 – Reading time 6 minutes

 A very warm welcome to what will be a regular series of month end stock market bulletins from The London Investor.

-In these bulletins we’ll look at political and economic news from around the world, and report on the movement of the major stock markets.
-We’ll try and make them easy to read, informative and entertaining – and occasionally, even moderately amusing.
+In these bulletins we’ll look at political and economic news from around the world, and report on the movement of the major stock markets, as well as reminding you that it may be in your best interest to Mit PayPal in Aktien investieren (Invest in stocks with PayPal) to ensure that any payments you make are safe and secure.
+Don’t worry, we’ll try and make our findings easy to read, informative and entertaining – and occasionally, even moderately amusing.

 Please note that neither this bulletin nor any of the following The London Investor Bulletins is intended to give specific financial planning advice.
 They are simply meant as a helpful guide for our clients and potential clients – a five minute summary of the important events from the previous month and an indication of how world markets are performing.

 The figures quoted for the various stock market indices are accurate as at the last trading day of the relevant month.
 Inevitably (especially when there are dramatic events in the early part of a month) the indices may be at different levels by the time you read the Bulletins.